 "We will primarily help restaurants in Manchester and the surrounding area with their social media marketing.
 The owners are responsible for marketing and use social media, but are time-poor and aren't getting enough value from these marketing channels."

 Think about buying triggers, too.
 A café might target commuters walking to a local office complex first thing in the morning and be pushchair-friendly for new parents arriving mid-morning.

 Creating customer personas is a useful way to better understand your target market if you're struggling with this section.

 Understanding the potential of the business is important for financial planning and goal-setting – and getting motivated!

 Once you know your target market, you can start to think about the size of the opportunity.

 Estimating the size of the market and how much you can capture is difficult.
 Start by looking for statistics that relate to your target customers, such as the number of independent restaurants in Manchester, and any information on how much small restaurants spend on marketing.

-You'll need to include details of your competitors, too.
-Don't fall into the trap of thinking you don't have any!
+Now you've thought about who within your market you're competing with, you need to evaluate them.
+Don't fall into the trap of thinking you don't have any competition!

 Try to find three or four businesses offering similar services and write a short section detailing:

 its strengths and weaknesses